 - Visit your vet – regular visits and checkups will help identify, treat and prevent infections and disease, giving your dog a healthier mouth and improved overall health.

 It may seem strange to you that your dog’s health can be so significantly impacted by poor oral hygiene since you don’t typically see many dogs having their teeth brushed.
 But, canine oral hygiene is just as important as oral hygiene is for us.
+So visit a reputed animal hospital daphne al to keep regular check on their oral health.

 We, of course, understand that every owner approaches the care of their pets in different ways, so be sure to visit us for help and guidance with our extensive veterinary services available in Abbotsford, British Columbia.